 So you’ve learned that PPC and organic search have a lot of good chemistry.
 Great—but what does this mean for your SEO campaign?
 Well, good SEO provides a boost to your organic rankings; that’s the bread and butter of all SEO services.
 But when used with PPC, you’ll benefit all the more.

-There should be no “organic search vs paid search” argument any longer.
+There should be no “organic search vs. paid search” argument any longer.
 You can’t be holding your business back by only choosing one; you’ve got to use both.

-It can be hard to understand the complex relationship between pay per click and search engine optimization.
+It can be hard to understand the complicated relationship between pay per click and search engine optimization.
 But one thing’s for sure: Using the tools available to you—both SEO and PPC—will have a positive effect on your business.
 The data is there; it’s up to you to take advantage of it.